-Facebook says it is under FTC antitrust probe
+Privacy case settled, Facebook discloses FTC antitrust probe

 SAN FRANCISCO (AP) - Facebook says it is under antitrust investigation by the Federal Trade Commission.
+The company made the announcement just hours after the agency slapped it with a record $5 billion fine and new oversight on its privacy practices.

-The company said Wednesday that it was informed of the investigation in June.
+Facebook said Wednesday that it was informed of the FTC’s antitrust investigation in June.
 On Tuesday, the Department of Justice also announced a broad antitrust probe of technology companies.
-That announcement did not specify what companies the agency was looking into, though broad antitrust concerns have long swirled around Apple, Amazon, Facebook and Google.

-The investigations are part of a broad, global attempt to crack down on the growing power of these U.S. technology companies.
+Though that agency didn’t name any companies, broad antitrust concerns have long swirled around Apple, Amazon, Facebook and Google.
+Facebook also faces various probes in Canada and Europe as regulators seek to crack down on the growing power of these U.S. technology companies.

+Following on Facebook’s public disclosure, the FTC confirmed the antitrust probe, but would not give details such as how long the probe has been underway.

+Facebook’s business, so far, seems unharmed.
+On Wednesday, the company reported stronger-than-expected revenue but lower earnings for the second quarter.
+The results were boosted by higher advertising revenue and an ever-growing user base, though net income declined due to one-time expenses - mainly the FTC fine.

 Sign up for Daily Newsletters